Gary-XC/Journey-to-AI-Mastery/README.md

 - eg; dates, names, certain phrases, and topics
 - uses for this: studying using it to scan through an entire document or notebook

-Project 2 - Classifier --> for finding news articles based on the news that you have selected/gave, and you
+Project 2 - Classifier --> for finding news articles based on the news that you have selected/given, and the program updates in the morning for the latest news

 ### 1. Pytorch Video: